matt123miller/dnd-journal/game-1/game-1.md

 The Tiefling was first to break the silence, straight to the point.

-"I don't know how we ended up in that warehouse or who dragged us there, but I'm going to kill them when I find out."
+"I don't know how we ended up in that warehouse or who dragged us there, but I am going to find out what on Eberron they wanted, make them hurt, kill them.
+In that order."

+TODO: Extend this conversation, I don't want half a chapter of combat.

 TODO: Ask for detailed character appearance choices instead of going from the pictures.